Grand Theft Auto: Chinatown Wars: Nintendo DS version

 Grand Theft Auto: Chinatown Wars has received widespread critical acclaim.
-On GameRankings, it is currently the highest rated Nintendo DS game ever, with an average review score of 93%.
-The game holds a 93/100 aggregate score on Metacritic which is the highest score on that site for a DS game.
+On GameRankings, it was the highest rated Nintendo DS game ever, with an average review score of 93%.
+The game holds a 93/100 aggregate score on Metacritic, which is the highest score on that site for a DS game.
 The game also has the highest rank for the Nintendo DS at GameSpot, with a rating of 9.5/10.
 Official Nintendo Magazine rated the game 94%, praising the visuals and variety in gameplay, concluding in their review that "Rockstar has captured and condensed the Grand Theft Auto series' high points and crammed them into one terrific title.
 Think the DS can't handle GTA?
 Think again."
 IGN UK gave it a rating of 9.2, calling it "a masterpiece of handheld gaming", while IGN US gave the game a 9.5 out of 10.
 Eurogamer gave it a rating of 10/10, saying "Overall this is GTA as it first was, with the inherited wisdom of GTA as it's been since, finished off with all sorts of things that would happily belong in a GTA of the future."
 1UP.com gave it an A−, saying that "from the start, Chinatown Wars looks impressive".

-Chinatown Wars generated lower than expected sales in its first week in the United Kingdom, and did not even sell to level with the debut of Vice City Stories, which was Rockstar's expectation.
+Chinatown Wars generated lower than expected sales in its first week in the United Kingdom, selling fewer copies than the debut of Vice City Stories, which was Rockstar's expectation.
 In the United States, it sold just under 90,000 units during its first two weeks on the American market.
-This led Best Buy to sell the game at a reduced price for a limited time; the response to this was very positive.
+This led Best Buy to sell the game at a reduced price for a limited time, the response to this was very positive.

 PSP version

 Rockstar confirmed via a press release that Grand Theft Auto: Chinatown Wars was going to be released for the PlayStation Portable on 20 October 2009.
 It was speculated that the PSP version would revert to the third person view.
-However it retained the top down view from the DS version, and also received acclaim.
+However, it retained the top down view from the DS version and also received acclaim.
 The game is available on UMD as well as via the PlayStation Network.
-1UP.com gave the PSP version an A−, citing the experience is good the second time around, and it is efficient for people who are playing for the first time.
+1UP.com gave the PSP version an A−, citing the experience is good the second time around and it is efficient for people who are playing for the first time.
 IGN gave the PSP version a 9.3/10, compared to the 9.5/10 on DS.
 The Indian website SKOAR! gave the version a 9/10, stating "the only complaint I have with the game is that it feels a bit too easy".

-Unlike the DS version, which reached number 5, the PSP game did not chart in the UK top 40 upon release, nor did it chart in the US monthly top 20.
+Unlike the DS version, which reached number 5, the PSP game didn't chart in the UK top 40 upon release, nor did it chart in the US monthly top 20.